There isn’t a better example of a country that has successfully challenged and changed its status quo than Colombia.

 How much do I need to invest in Colombian real estate to become a resident?

-You’ll need to invest at least $200,000 in property to become eligible to apply for permanent residency.
-Note that this amount must be specified on the purchase deed.
+You’ll need to invest at least $170,000 in property to become eligible to apply for permanent residency.
+Note that this amount changes slightly each year and must be specified on the purchase deed.

 What sorts of properties can I buy in Colombia?